2024 Republican Party presidential primaries

-Presidential primaries and caucuses of the Republican Party took place within all 50 U.S. states, Washington, D.C., and five U.S. territories between January 15, 2024, and June 4, 2024.
+Presidential primaries and caucuses of the Republican Party took place within 49 U.S. states, Washington, D.C., and five U.S. territories between January 15, 2024, and June 4, 2024.
 These elections selected most of the 2,429 delegates to be sent to the Republican National Convention.
-Former president Donald Trump was nominated for president of the United States for a third consecutive election cycle.
+Former president Donald Trump was nominated as the republican nominee for the president of the United States for a third consecutive election cycle.

 In 2023, a crowded field of candidates emerged, including Trump, Florida governor Ron DeSantis, former Ambassador to the United Nations Nikki Haley, and wealth management executive Vivek Ramaswamy.
 Trump maintained a consistent lead in primary polling since the 2020 election.
 Among non-Trump candidates, DeSantis initially polled in a close second behind Trump, but his polling numbers steadily declined throughout 2023.
 Ramaswamy experienced a small polling bump in mid-2023, but this proved to be brief.
 Haley's campaign began attracting greater attention in the final months of 2023, though neither she nor any other candidate came close to Trump in polling.
 The Republican primaries were referred to as a "race for second" due to Trump's consistent lead in polls.

 At the January 15 Iowa caucuses, Trump posted a landslide victory, with DeSantis narrowly beating out Haley for second place and Ramaswamy in a distant fourth.
 Following the Iowa caucuses, Ramaswamy and DeSantis dropped out of the race and endorsed Trump, leaving Trump and Haley as the only remaining major candidates.
 Trump then defeated Haley in the January 23 New Hampshire primary, albeit by a smaller margin of victory than he achieved in Iowa; he defeated Haley again in the February 24 South Carolina primary, Haley's home state, a month later.
 After Trump's overwhelming victories nationwide on Super Tuesday, Haley suspended her campaign on March 6, having only won Vermont and Washington, D.C.
 Her victory in the Washington, D.C. primary on March 3, 2024, made her the first woman ever to win a Republican Party presidential primary contest.
+After March 6, 2024, Trump was the only major canadidate remaining in the republican primaries.